maestrojs/cartographer.js/README.md

 Renders the templateName and assigns the rendered instance templateId.
 The template instance id becomes the top of the fqn for all controls in the rendered instance. onMarkup is a function with 3 arguments: template id, markup and operation ( included for integration purposes ).

 ### Add - cartographer.add( templateId, containerControlFqn, model, onMarkup )
 Adding creates a new set of markup for an existing template / model collection.
 The containerControlFqn is the fully qualified name of the containing list control.
-The other arguments are like the 'apply' call.
+The other arguments are like the 'render' call.

 ### Update - cartographer.update( templateId, targetFqn, model, onMarkup )
 Updating creates a new render at any level in the template hierarchy.
 The targetFqn is the level of the DOM template where the render should begin.